 Martin Luther King Jr National Historical Park

-This historical park contains the birthplace of Martin Luther King, Jr and the church where he preached and the memorial site where he is buried.
-It's an extremely popular attraction in Atlanta and draws close to 700,000 visitors each year.
+This historical park is home to Martin Luther King, Jr.'s birthplace, the church where he preached, and the memorial site where he is buried.
+It's an extremely popular attraction in Atlanta and draws close to 700,000 visitors annually.

 Piedmont Park

-This 189-acre park is always a hive of activity.
+This 189-acre park is always a hive of activity, with recent expansions to the park adding to its charm.
 Not only is it home to the Atlanta Botanical Garden, but in the summer, residents can enjoy music festivals and picnics in the park.
 Throughout the year it is a popular place for joggers, cyclists and recreational walkers.

 Shakespeare Tavern Playhouse